sveinbjornt/STPrivilegedTask/README.md

 # STPrivilegedTask - Objective-C class

 An NSTask-like wrapper class around [AuthorizationExecuteWithPrivileges()](https://developer.apple.com/library/mac/documentation/Security/Reference/authorization_ref/#//apple_ref/c/func/AuthorizationExecuteWithPrivileges) in the macOS Security API to run shell commands with root privileges.

 STPrivilegedTask was created a long time ago.
-It has been updated over the years to work with the latest versions of macOS and is available via <a href="https://cocoapods.org">CocoaPods</a>.
+It has been updated over the years to work with the latest versions of macOS and is available via [CocoaPods](https://cocoapods.org).

 ## Examples